Photo by Shahadat Rahman on Unsplash

 Let's step through this code synchronously to understand what is happening:

-• async keyword: tells the JavaScript engine running the code that the code block is a Promise and its pending resolution and it can move to the next line after the block.
-This means that if we have a console.log after the async function block, it will be executed/logged before any of the code in the async block gets executed.
+keyword: tells the JavaScript engine running the code that the code block is a Promise and its pending resolution and it can move to the next line after the block.
+This means that if we have a console.log after the async function block, it will be executed/logged before any of the code in the async block gets executed.try block: this mechanism is necessary for error handling in our async function.
+If the code in the try block fails, the code in the catch block is executed.

-• await keyword: this implies that the code execution is stopped temporarily until the Promise is resolved.
-In this case, until some data is returned from the fetch, the process is blocked.
+, the process is blocked.
 Don't be confused here as the blocking here has nothing to do with the main thread.
 The blocking here happens in the local execution context of this function.
 If resolved successfully, the code on the next line gets executed, and the result is shown in the console.
-The same thing happens for the second await .
-If it fails, the catch block is executed and the throw err exits the code execution.
+The same thing happens for the secondawait

 Conclusion.

-Personally, I'd recommend using async/await unless there is a need for the chaining with then method.
-To read more, check the links below:
+Personally, I'd recommend using async/await unless there is a need for the chaining with then

 Thanks for reading.